15 November, 2024

 BA.2 sublineages

-Here we show the trends of the various BA.2.* sublineages over time, excluding any recombinants, relative to the frequency of HV.1 by itself (shown for sublineages with at least 50 (Canada) or 20 (provinces) cases).
-Proportions shown here are only among HV.1 (stricto) and the lineage illustrated.
+Here we show the trends of the various BA.2.* sublineages over time, excluding any recombinants, relative to the frequency of KP.3.1.1 by itself (shown for sublineages with at least 50 (Canada) or 20 (provinces) cases).
+Proportions shown here are only among KP.3.1.1 (stricto) and the lineage illustrated.
 Note that these plots are not necessarily representative of trends in each province and that mixing of data from different provinces may lead to shifts in frequency that are not due to selection.

 Canada